What do I do?

 Your event day guide:

-Check back for our parking map!
+Click here for parking information and suggestions on using Grand Rapids’ free DASH bus system.
 We suggest parking by 7 am so you have plenty of time to get ready for your event.

 If you did not check in and get your bib at the Expotique, you’ll find the Event Check-In tent at Calder plaza.
 Find your bib number online, and then find the appropriate line.
 You’ll be given your bib and safety pins, your event shirt and a clear plastic bag you can use for Gear Check.